 - Introducing a Decoding Process is covered in the Training in depth, and when and how it is introduced also depends on your assessment of your client.

 - Initially, let clients know that there are many techniques that may be used in your work together, and one of them is called the Behavior Decoding Method, which helps the client to find the positive intention and purpose for their current behaviors.
 There are different Decoding Processes for the different behaviors that may be addressed in future sessions.
-There are handout materials that can be given ahead of time so that the client can become more familiar with the language and focus in the Decoding Processes.
+There are handout materials that can be given ahead of time so that the client can become more familiar with the language and focus on the Decoding Processes.

 - In one of your sessions, there may be the behavior that the client is working on, and it might seem a perfect time to introduce Decoding.
-There should be at least 40 minutes to continue with the session, or plan for the next session to begin.
+There should be at least 40 minutes to continue with the session or plan for the next session to begin.

 - There is a Quick Decoding Process that clients can use to prepare during the week before the Decoding session.
 The Quick Decoding is also used after a Decoding Session for the client to practice Decoding in real time–at the time of engaging, or thinking of engaging, in their behaviors.